Pang Tong: Early life

 Pang Tong was from Xiangyang Commandery, Jing Province.
-In his youth, he looked plain and simple, so he was not highly regarded.
-When he reached adulthood (around 19 years old), he visited Sima Hui, who was famous for spotting and recommending men of talent.
+In his youth, he looked plain and simple, so aside from his uncle, Pang Degong (龐德公) who valued him, he was not highly regarded by others.
+When he reached adulthood (around 19 years old), he visited the hermit scholar Sima Hui, who was famous for spotting and recommending men of talent.
 They came to a mulberry tree, where Sima Hui climbed up to get the fruit while Pang Tong sat below, and they chatted for a whole day until nightfall.
-Sima Hui felt that Pang Tong was an extraordinary person and called Pang the "Crown of Sholars in Jing Province" (南州士之冠冕).
+Sima Hui felt that Pang Tong was an extraordinary person and called Pang the "Crown of Scholars in Jing Province" (南州士之冠冕).
+Furthermore, he remarked, "Pang Degong really knows how to judge people.
+This is truly a boy of majestic moral character."
 Subsequently, Pang Tong started gaining more recognition among the scholar-gentry.
-Along with Zhuge Liang who was nicknamed "Crouching Dragon" (臥龍) and Sima Hui who was nicknamed "Water Mirror" (水鏡).
-Pang Tong was nicknamed "Fledgling Phoenix" (鳳雛; also translated as "Young Phoenix") by his uncle Pang Degong (龐德公).
+Like Zhuge Liang and Sima Hui who were respectively nicknamed “Crouching Dragon” and “Water Mirror” by the scholar-gentry, Pang Tong was nicknamed "Fledgling Phoenix" (鳳雛; also translated as "Young Phoenix") by his uncle Pang Degong (龐德公).